paybackmaboi/REGISTRAR-FRONT/README.md

 - The **Existing Flowchart** is outdated and requires updating.
 - The **Use Case Diagram** is complete but pending final review by the Team Leader.
 - The **Critical Path** needs to be check by the Project Manager.
+- Revised **Use Case Diagram** into block-style format.
+Updated actor functions (Admin/Registrar, Accounting, Student) and aligned design with thesis documentation.